chayanbasu007/td_cross_sell_model/README.md

     - 6.4% hold only Personal Loans
     - 45.9% hold only Mortgages
     - 9.7% hold both Mortgage and Personal Loans
+- These **9.7% customers** can be the best target for TD Cross Sell

 ---